 Can I upgrade my MPP course completion to a Microsoft Role-based Certification?

+If you have already earned, or are going to complete a Microsoft Professional Program (MPP) track by December 31, 2019, then congratulations!
+As you look to continue your certification journey beyond the retirement of the MPP program, then you’ll want to look at the role-based Microsoft certifications.
 The MPP tracks provide great foundations for the job roles each one is based on.
 The curriculum for the MPP tracks is different than the required skills and objectives for the role-based Microsoft certifications with similar names.
 Consequently, the MPP tracks will not fully prepare you to be able to pass role-based Microsoft Certification exams.
 However, you will already be well on your way to possessing the skills and knowledge necessary to pass those exams.
 As you look to upgrade and progress your certifications going forward, the role-based Microsoft Certifications are a great option for you.
+If you have already earned a Microsoft Professional Program certification in Data Science, DevOps, Cybersecurity, or any of the other MPP tracks, then you can take that foundation with you to build on as you progress through your Microsoft certification journey.
+Here are some examples and suggestions of Microsoft job role-based certifications to pursue after you’ve earned a Microsoft Professional Program (MPP) credential:- Data Science

 - Microsoft Certified: Azure Data Scientist Associate